 Inspired by Frederick Wiseman’s classic HIGH SCHOOL, I originally set out to offer, from an insider’s perspective, a slice of life of my world.
-However, viewers who saw rough cuts pushed me to carve out my own statement from the footage.
-Wiseman, after all, was a stranger going into a place to act as a fly on the wall; I was not only of the place, I was a significant presence in that place, effecting the environment as both teacher and filmmaker.
+However, viewers who saw rough cuts pushed me to carve out my own statement.
+Though Wiseman edited his film to present his personal view of a school he was, after all, a stranger visiting an environment as a fly on the wall; I was not only of the place, I was a significant presence in my setting, effecting the environment as both teacher and filmmaker.

 So, while my film has an anthropological feel to it, documenting how I managed my classroom, encouraged hands-on learning, planned and taught authentic writing, led community-building activities, brought parents and volunteers into the room, and incorporated art and field trips into my practice, it also offers my personal take on standardized testing and, I hope, celebrates the joy of learning, which was the heart of pedagogical philosophy,